skunkiferous/Meta/api/README.md

 Design some functionality to "get all types" at runtime, based on the fact that all dependencies are "frozen and available" when compiling, and all types in the current project are within the currently processed file.
 We might want to generate a list-of-types if the "generate" phase.

-We might need to record some meta-information, required for the compilation of dependent projects, into annotation on the generated/transformed source code.

 We should have a "Role" hierarchy (extensible enum or marker interfaces) that "qualifies" the properties, and can be queried at runtime to drive part of the code generation.